About

 Since his start as a local cafe musician, David has widened his scope, becoming proficient on numerous instruments and in 2012 joined the Minnesota Music Hall of Fame bluegrass group Monroe Crossing.
 For many years he toured full time with Monroe Crossing, performing worldwide from Europe to South Korea, and playing venues such as IBMA World of Bluegrass and multiple appearances at Carnegie Hall.

-David is currently performs with multiple bands based in the Minneapolis/St Paul region including The Roe Family Singers, The High 48s, Steam Machine, Said in Stone, Pop Wagoners Honky Tonk Ranch, as well as Headlining his own classic country project The Robinson Roundup.
+David is currently based in the Minneapolis/St Paul region performing with his own band The Dedicated Friends as well as appearing with many other groups including The Roe Family Singers, The High 48s, Steam Machine, Said in Stone, and Pop Wagoners Honky Tonk Ranch.
 David is available for freelance work, including recording sessions, workshops, seminars, fill-in gigs, and personal lessons.